Abizern/KVOWithBlocks/README.markdown

 ## Usage

+Quite simple.
+You register an observer and pass it a block which is run whenever the observation is fired.
+The methods that add an observer return an object of type `id` that you hold on to.
+This is only used to unregister as an observer.
+It is safe to remove an observer twice; this category takes care of it.

+You may wonder why there is an optional method for adding an `NSOperationQueue` for the block to be run on rather than a GCD queue; this is because if you want to run your block on a different GCD queue this can be configured within the block itself.

-Quite simple, there are only three methods provided by the category
+There are only three methods provided by the category

 ### jcsAddObserverForKeyPath:options:queue:block: